Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 In this case, the cross product will give us the forward vector, which is perpendicular to the up and right vectors.
 The two vectors we have chosen do not have to be normalized, except if you want the cross product result to be normalized.

+** Application of Vector3 in Game Development:** Vectors are used for a lot of 3D calculations in games:
+- Object positions (like the ship's position in the code)
+- Movement directions and velocity
+- Forces (gravity, thrust)
+- Surface normals (for lighting calculations)

 ### Orientation with Quaternions

 The orientation variable will hold the rotation of the ship.
 We will use Quaternions to represent rotations.